lgeorgieff/ccbuild/README.md

   "buildOptions": [
     "<options to be used for all compilation units defined in this config>" ],
-  "compilationUnits": {
+  "warningsFilterFile": "<file path to a warnings filter file>", "compilationUnits": {
     "unit 1": {
       "externs": [